hapax/hapax.github.io/fun.md

 - *Language, cognition and alien math* [[1](https://hapax.github.io/philosophy/alien-maths-1/)]] (2020,
   blog post).
 Is it possible to get inside the head of a bat?
+  And what does this tell us about alien math?
 - [*From solipsism to emergent time*](https://hapax.github.io/physics/philosophy/emergent-time/)
   (2020, blog post).
-What makes time different from space, and what would a physical explanation of this fact look like?
+Time is different from space.
+What would a good physical explanation of this fact look like?
 - [*The endless present*](https://hapax.github.io/philosophy/physics/psychology-time/)
   (2019, blog post).
 A four-dimensionalist account of the psychology of time, concluding with a radical version of eternal recurrence.